lagartoflojo/gnomehub/README.md

 make potfile
 ```

-To add a new language, simply copy the template and place it at the correct location, e.g. with the following commands (replacing `ll` by your language code):
+To add a new language, simply copy the template and place it at the correct location, e.g. with the following commands (replacing `<ll>` by your language code):

 ```
-mkdir -p locale/ll/LC_MESSAGES
+mkdir -p locale/<ll>/LC_MESSAGES
-cp locale/gnomehub.pot locale/fr/LC_MESSAGES/gnomehub.po
+cp locale/gnomehub.pot locale/<ll>/LC_MESSAGES/gnomehub.po
 ```

 ## Credits